Dessert bar

-Dessert bars or simply bars or squares are a type of American and Canadian dessert that has the texture of a firm cake or softer than the usual cookie.
+Dessert bars, or simply bars or squares, are a type of American and Canadian dessert that has the texture of a firm cake or softer than the usual cookie.
 They are prepared in a pan and then baked in the oven.
 They are cut into squares or rectangles.

 They are staples of bake sales and are often made for birthdays.
 They are especially popular during the holidays, but many people eat them all year.
 Many coffee shops and bakeries also offer the treats.
 Popular flavors include peanut butter bars, lemon bars, chocolate coconut bars, pineapple bars, apple bars, almond bars, toffee bars, chocolate cheesecake bars and the seven-layer bar.

 In addition to sugar, eggs, butter, flour and milk, common ingredients are chocolate chips, nuts, raspberry jam, coconut, cocoa powder, graham cracker, pudding, mini-marshmallows and peanut butter.
 More exotic bars can be made with ingredients including sour cream, rhubarb, pretzels, candies, vanilla, raisins, and pumpkin.

+Regional variants

 The Nanaimo bar is a bar dessert that requires no baking and is named after the city of Nanaimo, British Columbia.

 The seven-layer bar variant, which is also called the "magic bar", "Hello Dolly bar", or "coconut dream bar", generally contains a graham cracker base, butter, condensed milk, coconut flakes, chocolate chips, butterscotch chips, and chopped nuts.
 The recipe dates back at least to the mid-1960s, when early published recipes appear; the name "Hello Dolly" appears to refer to the musical Hello Dolly, though the reason for the connection is unclear.

 In parts of Canada, dessert bars are called "dainties" and typically include unique staples of Canadian cuisine such as Nanaimo bars, butter tarts, and confetti squares.